furudbat/wayland-vpets/README.md

 exec-once = wpets-all --watch-config --config ~/.config/bongocat/screen4.bongocat.conf --random
 ```

-_It can happen that waybar is rendered over the wpet, because they are on the same layer and waybar is started "over" the waybar, just delay the `wpets` start: `exec-once = sleep 5 && wpets-all ...`._
+_It can happen that waybar is rendered over the wpet, because they are on the same layer and waybar is started "over" the wpet, just delay the wpets start: `exec-once = sleep 5 && wpets-all ...`._

 ## Troubleshooting